tagomatech/challenge/submissions/tags/README.md

 \]
 i.e. the process has **zero expected log-drift** over long horizons.

-This correction explicitly accounts for the 1/252 time step and avoids the systematic long-run decay that would result from taking \(\mu = 0\) with the same volatility structure.
+**NOTE** In this version of the model, I explicitly account for the 1/252 time step and avoids the systematic long-run decay that would result from taking \(\mu = 0\) with the same volatility structure.
 The q-variance diagnostics use drift-adjusted returns, so this choice of \(\mu\) affects the **visual behaviour of the price path** but not the underlying q-variance structure.

 ## Files in this folder